masta-g3/assistant/README.md

-# Assistant
+# Manager
-A GPT-based assistant with extensible plugins.
+A GPT manager with extensible plugins.